Viewing archives for Featured

 About the research

 The January 2026 pulse survey was conducted by the Humanitarian Leadership Academy and Data Friendly Space, building on the May/June 2025 foundational study – creating a global baseline of AI adoption across the humanitarian sector.
 Since the report’s release in August 2025, the research has achieved significant global reach and impact: informing academic research in Türkiye, Colombia, Switzerland, and Germany; supporting an Arabic-language AI training initiative for local responders in Sudan; contributing to civil society advocacy in Ukraine; and shaping high-level and practitioner dialogue on responsible humanitarian AI at international conferences and webinars, as well as through a six-part podcast series with a focus on global and African humanitarian AI perspectives.
 A combined total of more than 4,200 responses have been received across the two survey waves.
-All reports, briefing notes and supporting resources are available on the research landing page in English, French and Spanish.
+All reports and briefing notes are available on the research landing page in English, French and Spanish.

 Thank you for visiting the HLA website, we are updating the site to reflect changes in our organisation.
 Contact us if you have any questions.
 Contact us